Organic infant formula & feeding support

 This might sound like a lot, but 340 calories does not equate to very much additional food.
 In fact, you may find that increasing your food intake by this amount happens naturally by just responding to your hunger cues.
 You can incorporate more calories by slightly increasing the size of your meals or adding an additional quality snack.

 Here are healthful snack and meal ideas that will add about 340 calories to your daily diet:

 Need help with quick and healthy meal ideas?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 8 pm (EST) and Saturday – Sunday 8 am – 4 pm (EST).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!

 In your third trimester, add around 450 calories to your daily diet.5